shaitanzx/Fooocus_extend/README.md

 3. Prompt Batch is now in the extensions panel
 4. Images Batch has become easier to manage while retaining its functionality
 5. Images Batch is now in the extensions panel
+6. Add support VAE and LyCoris in Civitai_Helper
-6. The extension Remove Background has been changed
+7. The extension Remove Background has been changed

 V7
 1. Add OpenPoseEditor